What to Expect and FAQ Section

 Who would not want to look extra special after a long absence from our loved ones?
 No amount of pampering is too much for our best friends.
 Have Rover clean before they go home!
 We all know Dirty Dogs Have More Fun, however get less hugs!!
 Book an appointment with Roverspa at: firstname.lastname@example.org

 How do you feed the dogs?

-It is highly recommended that all Sleep Rover clients be kenneled trained!
+ALL Sleep Rover clients must be kenneled trained!
 We feed all our clients in their own crates, and they are encouraged to stay in the kennel for at least an hour, to allow for digestion and to prevent vomit and puke from playing immediately after eating.
 This also allows us an ability to track who has eaten, and who has not.

 Does my pet need to pass an assessment in order to be accepted at Sleep Rover?